 - A production licence grants the holder the exclusive right to extract minerals from a defined area for a specified period.
 Sometimes a retention licence is awarded, which grants an exclusive right over a deposit with no immediate requirement to develop the mine, usually in circumstances where market conditions are presently uneconomic.
 A production license generally covers a much smaller area than a prospecting licence, but is granted for a longer duration;

 - Small-scale mining or artisanal mining licenses cover the subsistence miner who is not officially employed by a mining company, but works independently, mining minerals using their own resources, usually by hand; and

 - Fossicking licences are for individuals prospecting for minerals usually as a recreational activity using hand tools.

-3. The two examples of natural resource licensing explained in detail below, cover a simple framework (Ghana) and a complex framework (Western Australia, chosen on the basis of recent, March 2020, regulatory changes clarifying mandatory requirements).
+3. The two examples of sustainable natural resources licensing explained in detail below, cover a simple framework (Ghana) and a complex framework (Western Australia, chosen on the basis of recent, March 2020, regulatory changes clarifying mandatory requirements).
 This howtoregulate article begins with the complex framework to better understand what requirements are not included in a simple framework.
 Other examples of jurisdictions that fall in between, and arranged by complexity, are listed with links to the respective licensing framework.

 (a) Western Australia

 4. The Western Australian (WA) state of Australia operates a complex licensing system of many different types of licences in its Mining Act 1978 (WAMA) for minerals.
 WA’s Petroleum and Geothermal Energy Resources Act 1967 (PGERA) and Petroleum (Submerged Lands) Act 1982 (PSLA) has 4 types of licences collectively known as Petroleum Titles.
 Applications for the major licences must be completed online and the licences that pertain to fossicking may be completed in person at the Department of Mines, Industry Regulation and Safety (DMIRS).